-- (a) When an unplanned absence occurs (e.g. due to unexpected sick leave) the NUM (or delegate) will immediately review the roster to determine the effect of the absence on workload. - (b) Where the NUM (or delegate) determines to backfill the absence, the default position is to fill the absence with a nurse of the same classification as the absent nurse. - (c) If all avenues to backfill the absence with a nurse at the same classification are exhausted and the only remaining option is to backfill the absence with a nurse of a lower classification, the NUM (or delegate) must consider how the functions performed in the ward/unit can be safely and appropriately performed by a nurse of another nursing classification. - (d) In some circumstances it may be possible to backfill with a nurse of a lower classification.
-Where it is determined to backfill with a nurse of a lower classification, a record of this, together with the reasons, must be made.

-(xi) With respect to perioperative services, ACORN standards (Australian College of Perioperative Nurses, Standards for Perioperative Nursing in Australia 15th edition and as updated from time to time) will be implemented in Lifehouse.
+- (a) When an unplanned absence occurs (e.g. due to unexpected sick leave), the Employer will replace the employee with an employee of similar experience.
+Should this not be possible, the NUM/AHM will review the resourcing across the organisation and review the allocation of available staff to meet the needs and acuity of the ward.
+This will be communicated with the in charge staff of affected wards. - (b) If all reasonable avenues to backfill the absence with a nurse at the same classification are exhausted and the only remaining option is to backfill the absence with a nurse of a lower classification, the NUM (or delegate) must consider how the functions performed in the ward/unit can be safely and appropriately performed by a nurse of another nursing classification. - (c) In some circumstances it may be possible to backfill with a nurse of a lower classification.
+Where it is determined to backfill with a nurse of a lower classification, a record of this, together with the reasons, must be made. - (xi) With respect to perioperative services, ACORN standards (Australian College of Perioperative Nurses, Standards for Perioperative Nursing in Australia 15th edition and as updated from time to time) will be implemented in Lifehouse.